FAQsPage address: https://www.mnsu.edu/nontrad/questions.html

 Q. What exactly is a nontraditional student?

 A student who is a parent; A student who is married, partnered, widowed or divorced; A student who is 24 years of age or older; A student who is a military veteran; A student who waited 3 or more years after high school to attend college; A student who is returning to college to complete an undergraduate degree after a leave or absence of 3 or more years; A student who commutes over 15 miles one way; a high school student who is also attending college.

 Q. Am I returning for the right reasons?

 This is the most important question.
 Map out your career track for the next ten years: Do you benefit significantly from getting a degree, or would you be better off obtaining certification or more specialized work experience?
 If internship experience is going to be important in your line of work, how can you make the time to get it?
-What are my goals, strengths, and passions?
-How will it help me get a better job?
-Is it better for me to go part time or full time?
-How will I prepare my family and friends for the life change?
+What are your goals, strengths, and passions?
+How will it help you get a better job?
+Is it better for you to go part time or full time?
+How will you prepare your family and friends for the life change?

 Q. Where can I find scholarships and financial aid?

 Depending upon whether or not you will be keeping your current job, you may be eligible for employer tuition benefits.
 Even if this is not an option, financial help for adult learners is out there-check with organizations through the financial aid office, workers' unions, and use our scholarship resources in the Nontraditional Student Center.
 While it may seem that an overwhelming majority of scholarships are intended for graduating high school students, as long as the eligibility rules do not state as such, you can still apply.
 Many scholarships go unclaimed every year because people simply do not apply for them.
 Your Future Awaits!!!

 Q. How do I get started?